ravindrabhajantri/kafka/standalone-examples/create-topic/READEME.md

 ## Setup

-Project is a standalone program:
+Project is a stand-alone program:
 * Requires Download, Compile and Run.
 * Requires a running Kafka instance.
 Run docker-compose.yaml attached here to run get a Kafka Instance.